Nybrogade 20: 1850 census

+1860 census

 The property was home to seven residents in three households at the 1880 census.
 Søren Christensen, a man with means, resided on the first floor with his niece Hansine Birgitte Christensen.
 Martin Frederik Andersen, a master joiner, resided on the ground floor with his wife Marie Christine Christiane Andersen.
 Ane Christine Andersenm an assistant, resided in the basement with his sons Christian Oskar Andersen and Emil Vilhelm Andersen (plumber).

 Architecture

 Nybrogade 20 is in three storeys over a raised cellar.
 The front side of the building is constructed in red brick and stands on a plinth of granite ashlars.
 It is five bays wide and topped by a red tile roof with a gabled wall dormer in the full width of the building.
 The main entrance is accessed via a short flight of granite steps.
 The red-painted door is topped by a fanlight and above it is a cartouche with the house number 20 is seen above the door..

 The rear side of the building is constructed with timber framing.
 A stairwell and a side wing extend from the rear side of the building, leaving only one and a half bays of it visible from the yard.
 These structures are also constructed with timber framing.